The premium, genuine and original Wild Woodgas Stove is back!

 … Search the Internet for the dozens of videos of the Wild Woodgas in action around the world and forum discussions about its merits.

 The Wild Woodgas Stove Mark IIt

 The Wild Woodgas Stove is exceptionally efficient and versatile.
 Like most woodgas stoves it is designed to burn wood more cleanly than any open fire due to its secondary burn.
 This means more heat and less soot from a few twigs.
 It will also burn solid fuels (like hexamine) or meths in a Trangia-style burner.
 The stove packs down small for compact packing, with space inside for fuel & firelighting gear.
-What’s more, the whole lot packs into a billy can: this Zebra is one of the best fits.
+What’s more, the whole lot packs into a billy can: the 775ml MSR pot is one of the best fits.

 Wood-gas stoves create conditions where ‘primary air’ partially combusts wood gas, then inject pre-heated ‘secondary air’ into the top of the combustion chamber to mix with the remaining smoke, resulting in a very hot, clean burn and quick and easy lighting.
 They produce less carbon monoxide and particulates than open fires, and even rocket stoves.
 The images show the hot wood gases meeting the pre-heated air, appearing as jets of yellow flame.

 This is a ‘passive-flow’ woodgas stove, meaning the secondary air holes are powered by convection rather than batteries and a fan – using the principle that hot air rises.
 So not only will you never run out of fuel for as long as you can find a few twigs; you’ll also never run out of battery power!